rust-unofficial/too-many-lists/text/README.md

 [*the* list in C++][cpp-std-list]!

 We should all as a community say *no* to linked lists as a "standard" data structure.
-It's a fine data structure with several great usecases, but those use cases are *exceptional*, not common.
+It's a fine data structure with several great use cases, but those use cases are *exceptional*, not common.

 Several people apparently read the first paragraph of this PSA and then stop reading.
-Like, literally they'll try rebut my argument by listing one of the things in my list of *great use cases*.
+Like, literally they'll try to rebut my argument by listing one of the things in my list of *great use cases*.
 The thing right after the first paragraph!

-Just so I can link directly to a detailed argument, here are several attempts at counter-arguments I have seen, and my response to them
+Just so I can link directly to a detailed argument, here are several attempts at counter-arguments I have seen, and my response to them.
+Feel free to skip to [the end](#take-a-breath) if you just want to learn some Rust!